pirate/gzint/README.md

 This library helps store massive integers by keeping a gzipped-string representation in memory.
 It makes storing, and comparing huge integers fast and lightweight, while gracefully falling back to normal integer operations when math is needed.
+It's lightweight, fast when used properly, and has no dependencies.

 ## Usage: